alexdobin/STAR/docs/STARsolo.md

 Read1-file-name \t - \t Cell-id
 ```
 Cell-id can be any string without spaces.
 Cell-id will be added as ReadGroup tag (*RG:Z:*) for each read in the SAM/BAM output.
 If Cell-id starts with *ID:*, it can contain several fields separated by tab, and all the fields will be copied verbatim into SAM *@RG* header line.
 * Deduplication based on read start/end coordinates can be done with `--soloUMIdedup Exact` option.
 To avoid deduplication (e.g. for single-end reads) use `--soloUMIdedup NoDedup`.
-Both deduplication options can be used together `--soloUMIdedup Exact NoDedup` and will produce two columns in the *matrix.mtx* output.
+Both deduplication options can be used together `--soloUMIdedup Exact NoDedup` and will produce two *.mtx* matrices.
 * Common Smart-seq protocols are unstranded and thus will require `--soloStrand Unstranded` option.
 If your protocol is stranded, you can can choose the proper `--soloStrand Forward` (default) or `--soloStrand Reverse` options.

 -------------------------------------------------------------